congruence-engine/investigations/index.md

-# Welcome to Congruence Engine investigations.
+# Welcome to Congruence Engine investigations

 These are experimental, work-in-progress, mainly proof-of-concept investigations using digital tools and computational technologies and aiming to bring together multiple archive, museum, personal, and heritage UK collections with industrial history focus.